 Our curriculum is informed by the outcomes of the National Curriculum and is carefully planned and structured to ensure current learning is linked to prior learning.
 Considering the interests of our children and the context of our local area, we have introduced a sequence of learning that enables our children to gain a coherent understanding of their past, Britain's past and that of the world around them.
-We have introduced opportunities for children to learn about the history of their own local area, and the impact upon it during key moments in history; to draw upon the knowledge of their local community and ...
+We have introduced opportunities for children to learn about the history of their own local area, and the impact upon it during key moments in history; to draw upon the knowledge of their local community whilst following a line of enquiry.